Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Be truthful about your emotions, and use your mind and emotions in your favor, not against yourself."
+> "The mind that turns ever outward Will have no end to craving.
+Only the mind turned inward Will find a still-point of peace."
-> — **Robert Kiyosaki**
+> — **Ming-Dao Deng**

 ---